Welcome to TimeFinders’ Choosing and Managing Care Service

 If you feel your current home might be becoming less suitable for you, moving to somewhere more manageable before your health deteriorates or a crisis occurs can be the best solution.
 Domiciliary care or live-in care can offer some excellent solutions and living in an environment that is well suited to your needs can make the provision of this care much easier.
 In many cases, it can even reduce or remove the need for it, enabling you to live more independently for longer.

-To move house is certainly be a very big decision to take, but living in the right place with the right care and support can allow you to retain as much independence as possible and give you the best chance of staying in your own home as long as you live.
+To move house can certainly be a very big decision to take, but living in the right place with the right care and support can allow you to retain as much independence as possible and give you the best chance of staying in your own home as long as you live.

 Choosing and Managing Care Homes